-There is something about abandoned places that makes them astonishing and unsettling at the same time.
-Kansas, a state in the Midwestern portion of the United States, covers an area over 82,000 square miles and has a population of around 2,940,865 people.
-Earning its part in the Union as the 34th state on January 29, 1861, Kansas offers many history lessons from towns both present and past.
+There is something about abandoned places that makes them astonishing and unsettling simultaneously.
+Kansas, a state in the Midwestern portion of the United States, covers an area of over 82,000 square miles and has a population of around 2,940,865 people.
+Earning its part in the Union as the 34th state on January 29, 1861, Kansas offers many history lessons from present and past towns.

 There are over 300 ghost towns in Kansas.
 Rooks County is home to at least 20 ghost towns, making it one of the state’s counties with the largest number of abandoned locations.

-Whether you are looking for historical facts, visible and physical pieces of history, trying to understand what life was like in previous years, or searching for your next ghost story, ghost towns, and deserted locations offer a unique opportunity to uncover the past.
+Whether looking for historical facts, visible and physical pieces of history, trying to understand what life was like in previous years, or searching for your next ghost story, ghost towns and deserted locations offer a unique opportunity to uncover the past.

 Dunlap served as the new home for recently liberated slaves.
 During its peak, it had hundreds of residents.
-People were able to find various businesses such as a hardware store, grocery store, blacksmith shop, ice cream parlor, flour mill, restaurant, bank, hotel, butter and cheese factory, and churches when the town was thriving.
+People could find various businesses such as hardware stores, grocery stores, blacksmith shops, ice cream parlors, flour mills, restaurants, banks, hotels, butter and cheese factory, and churches when the town was thriving.
 Today, its remains show a story of what used to be a busy city.

 In 1869, Joseph Dunlap founded a town, naming it after himself.
 The new town’s location was in Morris County, on the Missouri, Kansas & Texas Railway, near the Neosho River and close to nine miles southeast of Council Grove.

 During the town’s first five years, it did not have much growth, but after the opening of the first post office in 1874, a man named Leonard Still established a new business just a few months later, marking the start of the settlement.
 In 1875, the town was incorporated.